aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-flink-integration-recipe.rst

       SourceTopic
       end
       subgraph Apache Flink
-      SourceTopic-->|FlinkJob|FlinkSourceTable
+      SourceTopic-->|FlinkTableMapping|FlinkSourceTable
       FlinkSourceTable-->|Filter/Transform|FlinkTargetTable
       end
       subgraph Apache Kafka
-      FlinkTargetTable-->|FlinkJob|SinkTopic
+      FlinkTargetTable-->|FlinkTableMapping|SinkTopic
       end

 If you relate the above diagram to the following example, both source and target Apache Kafka topics are part of the same Apache Kafka cluster.

-Imagine that you are collecting CPU usage for hundreds of machines in your data centre and these metrics are populated in an Apache Kafka topic called **source_topic**.
+Imagine that you are collecting CPU usage for hundreds of machines in your data centre and these metrics are populated in an Apache Kafka topic called **cpu_measurements**.
 But you're interested in learning about those machines with CPU usages higher than 85%.
-For this, you'd like to run an Apache Flink job and write the filtered messages into a topic called **sink_topic**.
+For this, you'd like to run an Apache Flink job and write the filtered messages into a topic called **cpu_high_usage**.
 The following Terraform script stands up both Apache Kafka and Apache Flink services, creates the service integration, source and target Apache Kafka topics, an Apache Flink job, and two Apache Flink tables.

 ``services.tf`` file: